Wage Theft Program

 The purpose of the ordinance includes: eliminating the underpayment or nonpayment of wages; eliminating unfair economic competition by "unscrupulous businesses," and relieving the public burden of subsidizing employees of "unscrupulous businesses."

-Any Employer who fails to pay any portion of wages due to an employee, according to the wage rate applicable to that Employee, within a reasonable time from the date on which that Employee performed the work for which those wages were compensation, shall be wage theft; and such a violation shall entitle an Employee, upon a finding by a hearing examiner appointed by Miami-Dade County or by a court of competent jurisdiction that an Employer is found to have unlawfully failed to pay wages, to receive back wages in addition to liquidated damages from that Employer.
+Such a violation shall entitle an employee, upon a finding by a hearing examiner appointed by Miami-Dade County or by a court of competent jurisdiction that an employer is found to have unlawfully failed to pay wages, to receive back wages in addition to liquidated damages from that employer.

 Filing a Wage Theft Complaint

 In order to process your case, complete the Wage Theft Affidavit.
 You may also request the form by calling the Consumer Protection Mediation Center at 305-375-3677.

 Legally, your claim must meet the following minimum criteria: